 following main activities:

-Provision of IP-2 ISO containers and transportation of drums with LLRW according to the provision of ADR from NEK Site to the incineration facility and return transportation of drums with final product of incineration to NEK site (two-way transportation), including off-loading and supply of storage containers at incineration facility.
+Transportation of drums with LLRW loaded in NEK IP-2 ISO containers*, according to the provision of ADR from NEK Site to the incineration facility and return transportation of drums with final product of incineration to NEK site (two-way transportation), including off-loading and supply of storage containers at incineration facility.

+*Note: If due to transport requirements different containers are required, provision of such containers shall be CONTRACTOR’s responsibility.

 Incineration of Low-Level Radioactive Waste packed in standard 208-liter carbon steel drums (CW and 0).